ingadhoc/website/l10n_ar_website_sale/README.rst

 1. Add Argentina Partner document on ecommerce checkout.
 2. We also made state and CP required to get right delivery amounts.
 3. Show prices on ecommerce with taxes included/excluded taking into account the customer afip responsability category.
+4. Show information about the product related taxes in the products view at shop

 Installation
 ============